Oktay Afandiyev: Academic career

-He entered to Baku State University in 1945, but after a year he continued his education in Moscow.
-He graduated from the Moscow Institute of Oriental Studies and in 1955 defended his doctorate dissertation.
-In 1993 he became a professor.
+He entered Baku State University in 1945, but after a year he continued his education in Moscow.
+He graduated from the Moscow Institute of Oriental Studies and in 1955 defended his doctoral dissertation.
+In 1993, he became a professor.
 He worked at the Institute of History of ANAS for about sixty years.
-He has been a corresponding member of ANAS since 2001.
+He was a corresponding member of ANAS since 2001.

 He mainly studied the Safavid state and its organizations.
-Afandiyev was also one of the authors of the "Soviet Encyclopedia of Azerbaijan", the multi-volume "History of the USSR" published in Moscow and the "Encyclopedia of Soviet History", the "Islamic Encyclopedia" published in Istanbul.
+Afandiyev was also one of the authors of the "Azerbaijani Soviet Encyclopedia", the multi-volume "History of the USSR" published in Moscow, the "Encyclopedia of Soviet History", the "Islamic Encyclopedia" published in Istanbul.
 O. Afandiyev was a member of the editorial board of the "Azerbaijan National Encyclopedia".

-For many years, O.Afendiyev, who headed the "Medieval History of Azerbaijan" department of the Institute of History of ANAS, trained 6 doctors of sciences and 12 candidates of sciences.
+For many years, O. Afendiyev, who headed the "Medieval History of Azerbaijan" department of the Institute of History of ANAS, trained 6 doctors of sciences and 12 candidates of sciences.

-He worked Baku State University, Marmara University and Khazar University.
+He worked at Baku State University, Marmara University and Khazar University.
 From 1994 to 2004, he worked at Khazar University, where he was the director of the Institute for Caucasus and Central Asian Studies.